 stopping the leakage

 Isn't it amazing how our money is spent almost before we earn it?
 Pay packets get drained just as soon as they get filled.
 Bills spring up from nowhere.
 In a bid to stop unnecessary spending, I'm going to concentrate on a monthly and then a weekly budget.
 I'm putting in goals with respect to spending and saving.
 I'm intending to plan my travel so I save on petrol, take brown paper lunches so I conserve my lunch money and whilst the good weather lasts, have friends over for bbqs to halt the drain via the entertainment fund.
-And to help me do my planning and analysing of where my well earned gold coins go, I'm going to use the Gilligan Rowe & Associates Life OnLine programme.
-An amazing programme which is easy to use and understand.
+And to help me do my planning and analysing of where my well earned gold coins go, I'm going to use the Gilligan Rowe & Associates Wealth Suite software.
+An amazing tool which is easy to use and understand.
 It tells you where you are right now with your money and shows you where you will go.
 It enables you to set goals and plot your progress toward retirement.
-Free to all GRA clients just a one off setup fee.
+Wealth Suite is subscription based, and is discounted for GRA accounting clients.

 organising the bankers